yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 Let's take an image carousel example.
 Subcomponents within an image carousel would be:

-- Main image - An image that displays the photo in focus
+- **Main image**: An image that displays the photo in focus
-- Thumbnail - Smaller images below the (Will there be thumbnails?
+- **Thumbnail**: Smaller images below the (Will there be thumbnails?
 You will only know if you clarified requirements earlier)
-- Image store - A client side cache of the list of photos to display
+- **Image store**: A client side cache of the list of photos to display

 If you have a whiteboard/online drawing tool, it would also be helpful to draw diagrams to illustrate the entities and their relationships.
 Which subcomponent communicates with which when a user interaction occurs.